OpenwaterHealth/OpenLIFU-python/README.rst

 Requirements
 ~~~~~~~~~~~~

-Python 3.11 on Windows or Linux.
+Python 3.9 or later on Windows or Linux.

 Create Virtual Environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~